-If you have any questions, please contact our strategic shareholder advisor, Kingsdale Advisors, by telephone at 1-877-657-5857 (toll-free within North America) or 416-867-2272 (collect call outside North America) or by email at contactus@kingsdaleadvisors.com.
+Registered and Beneficial Shareholders - If you have any questions or need assistance voting, you can contact Kingsdale Advisors at 1-877-657-5857 (toll-free within North America) or 416-623-4172 (text or collect outside North America) or by email at contactus@kingsdaleadvisors.com.
+To keep current with and obtain information about voting your shares, please visit www.AECONAGM.com.